-Our Board held two meetings and acted by written consent four times during the fiscal year ended December 31, 2021.
-In the fiscal year ended December 31, 2021, each of our directors attended at least 75% of the meetings of the Board and the committees of the Board, in the period for which he or she served.
+Our Board of Directors held seven meetings during the fiscal year ended December 31, 2022.
+In the fiscal year ended December 31, 2022, each of our directors attended at least 75% of the meetings of the Board and the committees of the Board, in the period for which he or she served.
 We encourage our directors to attend the Annual Meeting of Stockholders.
-Upon completion of the separation on November 4, 2021, we became an independent public company and did not hold an annual meeting of stockholders in 2021.
+Nick Leschly, Ramy Ibrahim, Marcela Maus, and Denice Torres attended our 2022 Annual Meeting of Stockholders.